10up/10up-toolkit/packages/toolkit/README.md

 ### Production Sourcemaps
 > This option was added in 10up-toolkit v6.

-All development builds ship source maps by default, if you wish to ship source maps to productions you can use the `--sourcemap` cli flag to force the generation of source maps even in production builds.
+All development builds ship source maps by default, if you wish to ship source maps to production builds you can use the `--sourcemap` cli flag to force the generation of source maps even in production builds.
 Alternatively, you can set this up in `package.json`.

 ```json